 Jump to maincontent

-Our collections
+Our Collections

 • to kopper malt med blått mønster utenpå og innvendig.

-Objects and photographs from Nordmøre’s history
+Artefacts and Photographs from Nordmøre’s History

 Our collections range from the everyday to celebration and luxury—from coastal fisheries to horse-drawn ploughs and traditional ale bowls from the grain-growing communities at the inner reaches of Nordmøre’s fjords.
 The collections reflect the local history of the places they were gathered from, as well as more specialised themes such as peat harvesting and British salmon anglers.